SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 22. You can use Amazon CloudWatch to monitor the behavior and performance of a global table.
 Amazon DynamoDB publishes ReplicationLatency and PendingReplicationCount metrics for each replica in the global table.
 - ReplicationLatency—The elapsed time between when an updated item appears in the DynamoDB stream for one replica table, and when that item appears in another replica in the global table.
 - PendingReplicationCount—The number of item updates that are written to one replica table, but that have not yet been written to another replica in the global table.

+### Encryption at Rest: How It Works<a name="encryption.howitworks"></a>

+ Amazon DynamoDB encryption at rest encrypts your data using 256\-bit Advanced Encryption Standard \(AES\-256\), which helps secure your data from unauthorized access to the underlying storage\.

+Encryption at rest integrates with AWS Key Management Service \(AWS KMS\) for managing the encryption key that is used to encrypt your tables\.

+When creating a new table or switching the encryption keys on an existing table, you can choose one of the following customer master keys \(CMK\):
++ AWS owned CMK – Default encryption type\.
+The key is owned by DynamoDB \(no additional charge\)\.
++ AWS managed CMK – The key is stored in your account and is managed by AWS KMS \(AWS KMS charges apply\)\.

+The AWS managed CMK provides these additional features:
++  You can view the CMK and its key policy\. \(You cannot change the key policy\.\)
++  You can audit the encryption and decryption of your DynamoDB table by examining the DynamoDB API calls to AWS KMS using AWS CloudTrail\.

 ## Elastic MapReduce: